Skip to content

 • Select @BusinessStart("2020-06-19", year, 1) as Date

-• Function will add the lag value 1 to the date passed and will return start date of that year as “2021-01-01”.
+This function adds a Lag value of 1 to the date passed and returns the start date of that year as “2021-01-01”.

 • Select @BusinessStart("2020-06-19", year, -1) as Date

-• Function will subtract the lag value 1 to the date passed and will return start date of that year as “2019-01-01”.
+This function subtracts a Lag value of 1 from the date passed and returns the start date of that year as “2019-01-01”.

-@Business End Date Returns the business end date which is not in the holidays list, based on the date, level and lag passed to the function.
+@Business End Date returns the business end date that is not in the holidays list.
+This is based on the Date, Level, and Lag that you pass to the function.

 • Syntax @BusinessEnd(Date, Level, Lag)